Buike369/Buike369/README.md

 ---

-> “Code is like humor.
-When you have to explain it, it’s bad.” – *Cory House*
+> “Code is what I love doing.
+Not angry always feel happen when debugging and solving issues, on software and programming.” – *Chukwubuike Kingsley*